Steve McNamara: Catalans Dragons

 He coached Catalans to the 2018 Challenge Cup Final victory over the Warrington Wolves at Wembley Stadium.

 In the 2021 Super League season, McNamara guided Catalans to their first ever League Leaders Shield and first ever Grand Final.
 McNamara was also named Super League's coach of the year.
 On 9 October 2021, McNamara coached Catalans in their 2021 Super League Grand Final defeat against St. Helens.

 On 14 October 2023, McNamara coached Catalans in their 2023 Super League Grand Final loss against Wigan.
 Catalans became the first team since the Super League era began in 1996 to not score a try in the final.

 On 20 May 2025, it was announced that McNamara had left the club with immediate effect, with assistant coach Joel Tomkins expected to take over as interim manager.

+Hull F.C.

+In April 2026, it was announced that McNamara had signed a deal to become Hull's new head coach ahead of the 2027 Super League season.